Shirley Knight: Career

 She appeared in various television films, including Playing For Time and Indictment: The McMartin Trial.
 For the latter, she won both the Emmy Award for Outstanding Supporting Actress in a Miniseries or a Movie and the Golden Globe Award for Best Performance by an Actress in a Supporting Role in a Series, Mini-Series or Motion Picture Made for Television.
 Her guest performance in thirtysomething earned her a 1988 Emmy for Best Guest Performer in a Drama Series.
 She won an Emmy in 1995 for her guest performance in the NYPD Blue episode "Large Mouth Bass".

 She appeared in the first segment of If These Walls Could Talk.
 She also had a recurring role on Desperate Housewives.

 Personal life and death

 Knight was married to American actor and producer Gene Persson from 1959 until their divorce in 1969.
 They had one child, actress Kaitlin Hopkins (born February 1, 1964).

 Her second marriage was to English writer John Hopkins from 1969 until his death in 1998.
 They had one child, elementary school teacher Sophie C. Hopkins.
-She and Hopkins raised her daughter with Persson together.

-Knight died of natural causes on April 22, 2020, at her daughter Kaitlin Hopkins' home in San Marcos, Texas.
-She was 83.
+One month after suffering a fall at an assisted living facility, Knight died on April 22, 2020, at age 83, at her daughter Kaitlin Hopkins's home in San Marcos, Texas.